 Credit risk is the risk of an unexpected loss if a third party to a financial instrument fails to meet its contractual obligations.
-To minimize credit risk, cash is deposited in a Canadian chartered bank and by government authorities may be redeemed on demand and cash held for reclamation is held by government authorities where credit risk is minimal.
-Amounts receivable primarily consists of GST/HST refunds amounting to \$40,149 from the Canadian government.
+To minimize credit risk, cash is deposited in a Canadian chartered bank and may be redeemed on demand and cash held for reclamation is held by government authorities where credit risk is minimal.
+Amounts receivable primarily consists of GST/HST refunds amounting to \$93,345 from the Canadian government.
 The Company monitors the collectability of its amounts receivable and has not had difficulty collecting amounts receivable.
 Consequently, management considers credit risk to be minimal.